Baqend/guide/src/topics/push/index.md

 # Push Notifications

-Baqend provides the ability to send push notifications to end user's devices.
-With push notifications, the application can reach out to users to send messages and allow the user to interact with it.
-Baqend allows you to send notifications from the admin panel to registered devices.
-Those notifications can vary from short sentences to rich and interactive messages to involve the user's opinion.
+Baqend provides the ability to send push notifications to end users' devices.
+In this section, we explain how you can [set up](#setup) your Baqend app for push notifications, how to [register](#device-registration) a user device for receiving push notifications, and how to actually [send](#sending-push) push notifications using a Baqend code module or directly from the dashboard.

-<div class="note"><strong>Note:</strong> Currently, Baqend supports push on Web devices (e.g. Firefox, Chrome) as well
+<div class="note"><strong>Note:</strong> Currently, Baqend supports push for Web browsers (e.g. Firefox, Chrome) as well
- as iOS and Android devices for hybrid apps only.</div>
+ as iOS and Android devices for hybrid apps.
+SDKs for iOS and Android SDK are currently in development.</div>

-Before you can send a  push notification, you must first register the device of the user.
-Registered devices can then later be used in Baqend Code to send push notifications to as well as from the dashboard.

 ## Setup

 Setup for push notifications varies depending on your target platform.

 ### Web Push
-To enable push notifications for Web devices (e.g. Firefox, Chrome), you need to generate a VAPID key pair in your settings.
+To enable push notifications in your app for Web devices (e.g. Firefox, Chrome), you need to generate a VAPID key pair in your settings.
 To do this, go to the *Push Notifications* section in the dashboard settings and press the *Generate VAPID Keys* button.

-If you want to use the Web Push technology, your application needs a Service Worker.
-With [Speed Kit](http://www .baqend.com/speedkit.html) a Service Worker is already given and you don't need to handle registering a user's device and handle receiving push events from the server.
+If you want to use the Web Push technology, your app needs a [**Service Worker**](https://developers.google.com/web/fundamentals/primers/service-workers/).
+If you are already using Baqend's [Speed Kit](http://www.baqend.com/speedkit.html), a Service Worker is already given and you don't need to handle registering a user's device and handle receiving push events from the server.

 #### Receiving Push Events
 For Web devices the Service Worker of the web application needs to receive the push message from the server and send